 Both Nutmeg and Vanguard have a lot going for them.
 Vanguard LifeStrategy tends to make things easier on you if you have a vague idea of what you want from your money long-term.
 However, it does also make assumptions that you know about risk and everything that comes with it.

 That said, many people will prefer Nutmeg for the simple fact that you get a broader selection of parameters and tweaks.
 Nutmeg’s wide range of products help to make it an appealing platform for newbies who want to keep their options open.
 Beyond that, it’s also a service you can edit and adjust along the way.
-There isn’t that much in the way of tweaking involved with the LifeStrategy picks (short of moving your money to one of the other fund options).
+There isn’t that much in the way of tweaking involved with the LifeStrategy picks, short of moving your money to one of the other fund options, which may have massive tax implications.

 Both perform fairly similarly in the sense that they outstrip much of the competition in terms of performance and offer very competitive fees.